pl8ypus

 Raw tables, cleaned tables, source registry, ingestion logs, metrics config, and dimension tables remain portable across the options.

-Ingestion Governance
+Ingestion governance

 Manual first.
 Automated second.
 AI after trust.